3543 days into our open-ended journey

 Our Airstream cleaning supplies include:

 The second tote contains our newest addition, a steam cleaner.
 We use it for non-chemical non-abraisive sanitizing of interior surfaces and appliances such as sinks, toilet, shower, oven and stove top.
+(UPDATE JUNE 2021 – we discarded this after not using it for over a year, which is our policy to constantly purge unused items)

 If not for our nothing-outside packing philosophy we’d never have discovered these amazing inflatable kayaks that are now like old friends.